enjoyneering/BMP180/README.md

 *XCLR pin is not used, reset pin

-**Sensor returns 255, if there is a CRC8 mismatch or a communication error has occurred
+**Sensor returns 255, if there is a communication error has occurred

 [license-badge]: https://img.shields.io/badge/License-GPLv3-blue.svg
 [license]:       https://choosealicense.com/licenses/gpl-3.0/